 - Convertible's soft-top takes 19 seconds to open, 24 seconds to close, according to BMW

-- Soft-top can be operated at speeds up to 25 mph
+- Soft-top operates at speeds up to 25 mph

-- Driver-centric dashboard layout with 10.2-inch screen, which serves as the display for the iDrive system
+- Driver-centric dashboard layout with 10.2-inch screen that serves as the display for the iDrive system

 - Merino leather upholstery